-After they were gone my friend fearfully went out on the balcony to look.
+After they were gone my friend fearfully went out on the balcony to take a look around.
 His house is on the fifth floor and his balcony and his neighbours' balconies on both sides were separated by walls.
 The walls were special ones that were breakable in case of emergency, but they weren't broken and no one could possibly have passed through the balcony.

 My friend thought it all had been a dream.

-And then days had passed since and he no longer remembered about the dream.
+And then days had passed since he had that experience and he no longer remembered about the dream.
 One night he was drinking with his friend in his room and they were talking and enjoying themselves when his friend suddenly shouted, 'hey, you there!' and tried to go out on the balcony.

 He asked the friend, 'what's wrong?'
 The friend told him that just now he saw some men running on the balcony.

-It was then that my friend remembered that he had had exactly the same experience before and that he had never told about it to anyone.
+It was then that my friend remembered that he had had exactly the same experience before and that he had never told anyone about it.